cosmos/cosmos-sdk/docs/core/upgrade.md

 The Cosmos SDK currently has two methods to perform upgrades.
 The first method is by exporting the entire application state to a JSON file using the `export` CLI command, making changes, and then starting a new binary with the changed JSON file as the genesis file.
 More details on this method can be found in the [chain upgrade guide](../migrations/chain-upgrade-guide-040.md#upgrade-procedure).
 The second method, introduced in v0.43, works by performing upgrades in place, significantly decreasing the time needed to perform upgrades for chains with a larger state.
 The following guide will provide you with the necessary information in order to setup your application to take advantage of in-place upgrades.

+## Tracking Module Versions

+Each module gets assigned a consensus version by the module developer, which serves as the breaking change version of the module.
+The SDK keeps track of all modules' consensus versions in the x/upgrade's `VersionMap` store.
+During an upgrade, the SDK calculates the difference between the old `VersionMap` stored in state and the new `VersionMap`.
+For each difference found, the SDK will run module-specific migrations and increment the respective consensus version of each upgraded module.

+The next paragraphs detail each component of the in-place store migration process, and gives instructions on how to update your app to take advantage of this functionality.

 ## Genesis State

 Each app module's consensus version must be saved to state on the application's genesis.
 This can be done by adding the following line to the `InitChainer` method in `app.go`